veekas/aws-workshops/AWS-Database-Week/day2-graph-neptune.md

 elberger@amazon.com
 Solutions Architect

+## what is a property graph
+- *vertex* or *node*: represents entities/domains
+- *edge*:
+  - directional relationship between vertices
+  - each edge has a label that denotes the type of relationship
+- each vertex and edge has a *unique identifier*
+- *property*: each vertex or edge has properties

+## what is an RDF graph
+- RDF graphs are collections of *triples*:
+  - *subject*: internationalized resource identifier (IRI)
+  - *object*
+  - *predicate*

+## tinkerpop

 ## graph db applications
 - recommendations based on relationships
   - ex.
 P1 and P2 follow Sport, P1 bought Product, recommend Product to P2